-During the research, one major supplier - Timbmet - provided us with information to indicate that their Bangkirai came from a concession in the Philippines where natural forest is being legally cleared to make way for plantations.
+During the research, one major supplier - Timbmet - provided us with information which they claimed showed that the company's Bangkirai came from a concession in the Philippines where natural forest is being legally cleared to make way for plantations.

-This case study provides a striking example of the differences between apparently legal and FSC certified wood.
-Although the Bangkirai timber being used for this decking product is legal, it is not sustainable because it comes from the clear felling of natural tropical forest - in this case to make way for a tree plantation.
-Clear felling has dramatic environmental impacts.
+This case study provides a striking example of the differences between some forms of legal wood and FSC certified wood.
+Although the Bangkirai timber being used for this decking product was understood by Timbet to be legal, the claimed source was not sustainable because it comes from the clear felling of natural tropical forest - in this case to make way for a tree plantation.
+Clear-felling has dramatic environmental impacts.
 The forest being cleared could potentially contain high concentrations of biodiversity, endemic and endangered species and/or threatened ecosystems.
 Because natural forest helps regulate local climate, water cycles and soil erosion and provides a ready supply of non-timber forest products for subsistence use, clear felling could also be having a significant impact on local communities.
-Most plantation forests are mono-cultures using alien species, and have very little ecological value.
+Most plantation forests are monocultures using alien species, and have very little ecological value.